glennraya/xendivel/README.md

 Voiding an eWallet charge is defined as the cancellation of eWallet payments created within the same day and before the **cutoff time of 23:50:00 (UTC+07:00 for Indonesia eWallets/ UTC+08:00 for Philippines eWallets)**.

 -   Void API will only work for charges created via the `/ewallets/charges` API with `SUCCEEDED` status
 -   Void API will return `PENDING` `void_status` in API response upon execution.
-A follow-up webhook/webhook will be sent to your system's URL when void has been processed successfully.
+A follow-up webhook will be sent to your system's URL when void has been processed successfully.

 **To cancel eWallet payments after the aforementioned cutoff time, the [Refund API](#ewallet-payment-refund) should be used.**